 If you want to make one, you can read these posts on how to make espresso without a machine or make an easy cold brew to add that extra boost.

 No, not at all.
 It’s my favorite plant-based milk because it’s creamy and tastes the best to me.
 It also tastes more like the original chai latte made with dairy.

 Almond milk will work and if you’re an almond milk lover, then, by all means, use it.
 I don’t like almond milk, which is why I mostly use cashew milk, especially in drinks.

-Oat milk also works, as does regular dairy milk, if you can have dairy.
+Oat milk also works (if you’re gluten-free, read here for more info → Is Oat Milk Gluten-free?), as does regular dairy milk, if you can have dairy.
 But the flavor of cashew milk is really tastier here than dairy milk.
 We tried it.

 So use whatever you like that fits into your dietary needs.